nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 3. **Security Enhancements**
    - Implement account deletion with proper data cleanup
    - Update Firebase Storage security rules
+   - Implement Firebase App Check to prevent unauthorized API usage

 4. **Testing and Optimization**
    - Complete cross-device testing
    - Optimize performance for large datasets
    - Add comprehensive error handling

+## Workflow Data Flow

+### Conceptual Overview
+The Create workflow involves a multi-step process with different data requirements at each step:

+1. **Upload Step**
+   - User uploads a receipt image
+   - Image is stored in Firebase Storage
+   - At this point, only the image URI exists, with no parsed items yet

+2. **Review Step**
+   - Receipt image is processed by OCR to extract items
+   - Items are stored in `receipt_data.items` field
+   - These items are not yet considered "unassigned" since no assignment has been attempted
+   - Draft saves at this point should store items only in `receipt_data`, not in SplitManager state

+3. **Assignment Step**
+   - User provides voice input to assign items to people
+   - Voice is transcribed and processed with AI to generate assignments
+   - Only after this step should items be added to SplitManager's unassigned items
+   - Items are categorized as assigned to specific people or remaining unassigned

+4. **Split Step**
+   - User manually adjusts assignments as needed
+   - All items should now be tracked in SplitManager state

+5. **Summary Step**
+   - Displays final breakdown of who owes what
+   - Complete SplitManager state is stored in Firestore

+### Implementation Details
+The implementation respects this conceptual flow by:

+1. Storing parsed receipt items in `receipt_data.items` without prematurely adding them to `splitManager.unassignedItems`
+2. Only populating `splitManager.unassignedItems` after the voice assignment process
+3. Using different save strategies depending on which workflow step the user is currently on
+4. Ensuring proper data is available when resuming a draft from any step

+This approach ensures that the data structure accurately reflects the user's progress through the workflow and prevents confusing state management issues.

 ## Things to Consider